 Fellowship in Digital Humanities

-Applications will then be submitted to the MIRABILE Fellowship Scientific Committee forevaluation.
-The results of the evaluation procedure will be published by August 31, 2019.
+The results of the evaluation procedure will be published by August 31, 2021.

 MIRABILE Fellowship core objectives

-2. Integration with meta-textual information present in MIRABILE's databases (such as the author, the text itself, the manuscripts that conserve it and the bibliography).
-The development of this new module will give the ability to insert texts and link those database information to them.
-The textual part can be loaded by the user inserting it in a text field, or by uploading it via an xml or pdf file.
+2. Integration with information present in MIRABILE's databases (such as the author, the texts, the manuscripts that conserve them and the bibliography).
+The development of this new module will provide the ability to show those database information on a map.
+The geographical data will be loaded by the user inserting it in a text field.
 To facilitate the user, a lemmatization algorithm will be used, it will analyze the text contained in the document by detecting the entries in it.

 1. First profile